dsapab/pingpablo-com/site-pingpablo-com/content/blog/2024/05/11_first-things-first.md

 - how-to
 ---

 >This post will be brief.
-As you may have guessed already, I am not a web developer and I am far from having a refined test for web design.
+As you may have guessed already, I am not a web developer and I am far from having a refined taste for web design.
 Nevertheless, I try my best and I hope it does not look that bad!

 How to properly write in [markdown](https://en.wikipedia.org/wiki/Markdown)?